Taylor's law: Extension to cluster sampling of binary data

 This latter version is known as the binary power law.

 A key step in the derivation of the binary power law by Hughes and Madden was the observation made by Patil and Stiteler that the variance-to-mean ratio used for assessing over-dispersion of unbounded counts in a single sample is actually the ratio of two variances: the observed variance and the theoretical variance for a random distribution.
 For unbounded counts, the random distribution is the Poisson.
 Thus, the Taylor power law for a collection of samples can be considered as a relationship between the observed variance and the Poisson variance.

 More broadly, Madden and Hughes considered the power law as the relationship between two variances, the observed variance and the theoretical variance for a random distribution.
 With binary data, the random distribution is the binomial (not the Poisson).
 Thus the Taylor power law and the binary power law are two special cases of a general power-law relationships for heterogeneity.

 When both a and b are equal to 1, then a small-scale random spatial pattern is suggested and is best described by the binomial distribution.
 When b = 1 and a > 1, there is over-dispersion (small-scale aggregation).
 When b is > 1, the degree of aggregation varies with p.
-Turechek et al have showed that the binary power law describes numerous data sets in plant pathology.
+Turechek et al. have shown that the binary power law describes numerous data sets in plant pathology.
 In general, b is greater than 1 and less than 2.

 The fit of this law has been tested by simulations.
 These results suggest that rather than a single regression line for the data set, a segmental regression may be a better model for genuinely random distributions.
 However, this segmentation only occurs for very short-range dispersal distances and large quadrat sizes.
 The break in the line occurs only at p very close to 0.

 An extension to this law has been proposed.
 The original form of this law is symmetrical but it can be extended to an asymmetrical form.
 Using simulations the symmetrical form fits the data when there is positive correlation of disease status of neighbors.
 Where there is a negative correlation between the likelihood of neighbours being infected, the asymmetrical version is a better fit to the data.